Van Air Europe

-Van Air Europe is a Czech passenger and cargo charter airline headquartered in Brno and based at Brno–Tuřany Airport.
+VAN AIR Europe, a.s. is a Czech passenger and cargo charter airline headquartered in Brno and based at Brno–Tuřany Airport.

 History

-The airline was founded in 2004 by its parent company Aeroservis.

-On 15 July 2006, the airline began operating flights on behalf of Citywing, operating flights out of Blackpool, the Isle of Man, Gloucester, Belfast City, Leeds/Bradford, Newcastle upon Tyne and Jersey, the Jersey service only operating during the summer months.
-The Leeds service has been discontinued.
-Until 6 May 2013, it also operated a Shoreham - Paris-Pontoise service on behalf of Brighton City Airways.
+The airline was founded in 2004.
+On 15 July 2006, the airline began operating flights on behalf of Citywing, operating flights out of Blackpool, the Isle of Man, Gloucester, Belfast City, Leeds/Bradford, Newcastle upon Tyne and Jersey.
+Until 6 May 2013, it also operated a Shoreham – Paris-Pontoise service on behalf of Brighton City Airways.
 A new service to Glasgow was inaugurated in March 2014.